|

 -- Special club events and activities are held throughout the year, including an annual holiday season party.

-There are two main events open for the public that are coordinated by the Red Rock 4-Wheelers, the Easter Jeep Safari held the week leading up to Easter, and the Labor Day Safari & Camp Out, held Labor Day weekend.
+There are three main events open for the public that are coordinated by the Red Rock 4-Wheelers, the Easter Jeep Safari held the week leading up to Easter, and the Labor Day Safari & Camp Out, held Labor Day weekend.
 (For more information on these events, please follow the event links EJS and LDCO).
+And out Trail Of the Month activity.
 In addition to the registration based guided rides, during the spring time event there is also a 2 day vendor exposition.

-Donations are annually given by the club to local groups such as the Search and Rescue, Moab City Police, and both Grand & San Juan County Sheriff's offices, and nationally, such as United Four Wheel Drive Associations, Tread Lightly and the Blue Ribbon Coalition.
+Donations are annually given by the club to regional organizations such as Search and Rescue, Police, and both Grand & San Juan County Sheriff's offices, Fire and Emergency Medical Services, and nationally, such as United Four Wheel Drive Associations, Tread Lightly and the Blue Ribbon Coalition.
 These donations are funded by the profits from the participation in the sponsored events.

-The club Land Use officer is active in pursuing those issues that involve public and private land access for motorized recreation.
-Working closely with the BLM and Forest Service, the goal is to continue to have access for club members, individuals and other organized groups (wherein if a certain amount of vehicles will be participating, permits must be arranged prior to the outings - contact the BLM directly for details), and for the larger events to run smoothly emphasizing responsible four wheeling on designated roads/trails.
+The RR4W Land Use officer and the President actively pursue those issues that involve public and private land access for motorized recreation and working landscape partners and stakeholders.
+Working closely with the Bureau of Land Management and the State of Utah, the goal is continued wheeled access for club members, individuals, and other organizations and for the region's larger events to run smoothly, emphasizing responsible four wheeling on designated roads/trails.

 Special activities may also be coordinated including trail maintenance, clean ups, volunteer community efforts, or other special events.